Verified Security Tests

 Prelude's stance on security tests is that they should:

-• Compile to a standard binary, so the source language is unimportant
+- Compile into a standard binary so the source language is unimportant.

-Tests are broken into two components: metadata and source code.
+Tests are broken into two parts: metadata and source code.

 Metadata